OverSurge/PS1-Argonaut-Reverse/README.md

 - Some documentation files can be hard to understand, sorry about that.

 ## Contact
-You can currently contact me on Discord on several guilds (XeNTaX, TCRF, HP Modding, HP Console Speedruns, hpgames.net, Croc & Stuff, PSXDEV Network & more).
+You can currently contact me on several Discord guilds (XeNTaX, TCRF, HP Modding, HP Console Speedruns, hpgames.net, Croc & Stuff, PSXDEV Network & more).

 #### Huge thanks to my friends Dobbyatemysock and supluk for supporting me and sharing their ideas.
 #### Thanks to MasterLeoBlue for advising me to use my scripts on Croc 2: it was a good idea !